tim-hub/TiminesSweeper-3D-/README.md

 ###Have Cool Ideas || Find Bugs?
 1. count the near 27 cubes not 6 cubes now
+2. maybe make cube matrix not a cube but a cuboid

 Contact me, we achieved / fix it together.